Lodestone has a development philosophy that is encapsulated in our statement:

 Protecting Aboriginal Heritage

-Consultation with traditional owners and land councils is an integral part of the process of addressing Aboriginal heritage issues and concerns.
+Consultation with traditional owners and land councils is an integral part of the process of positively protecting their values and addressing Aboriginal heritage issues and concerns.

-We must protect that Aboriginal heritage.
-The project team will work with the local Aboriginal community and with known databases to identify sites of interest and take necessary steps to protect cultural and heritage sites.
-Lodestone also at all times seeks to maximise employment opportunities for people’s of aboriginal heritage.
+We are committed to protecting Aboriginal heritage.
+The Project team will work with the local Aboriginal community, research known databases to identify sites of interest and take necessary steps to protect cultural heritage.
+Lodestone also at all times seeks to maximise employment and other opportunities for people’s with an aboriginal heritage connection.

 The Olary Flats Project will use the best available methods and technologies to minimise air emissions during construction and when operational.

-A key air quality impact is dust produced from earth-moving activities during construction, and the movement of vehicles along unsealed roads and tracks during dry conditions.
-The extent of the dust will vary, depending upon moisture, soil type and the current wind conditions.
+A key contributor to air quality impact is dust produced from earth-moving activities during construction, and the movement of vehicles along unsealed roads and tracks during dry conditions.
+The extent of the dust will vary, depending upon moisture content, soil type and the current wind conditions.

-The magnetite concentrates will always be stored in covered storage to obviate any fugitive dust from the port operations.
-As the concentrates will contain a minimum of 10.0% water, little or no fugitive dust is anticipated during ship loading.
+To a lesser degree magnetite concentrates may also contribute to dust and will always be stored in covered storage to obviate any fugitive dust generated from operations.
+As the concentrates will contain a minimum of 10.0% water, little or no fugitive dust is anticipated during product transfer or ship loading.

-In addition to dust there will be some exhaust emission from machinery used in construction of the facility and operations.
+In addition to dust, it is anticipated that there will be some exhaust emission from machinery used in construction and operations.
 The Port may also generate small exhaust emissions from motors on the facility.

 Environment and Biodiversity